kevin-coyle/drupal7docker/readme.md

 To access drush or the drupal console just run a `docker exec -it CONTAINER_NAME drush` where the container name is what you can see in `docker ps`

 To make it easy you can always add a bash alias to the above command so that accessing the tools is just the same as you would natively.

+###Database Settings

+By default the script creates a database called `drupal8` with the root username and root for the password. (please note this does not intend to be production safe).